southside-chillers/southside.chillers.online/southside/content/chapters/amber-is-the-color-of-your-enemy.md

 “I will demand that the tiefling be brought before the full council tomorrow,” says Slee.
 “And I’ll arrange for you to stay in guest quarters here.
 First thing tomorrow we’ll discuss this with the full council present.
 I don’t think Pouru is so bold as to move the prisoner after this order goes out.
 She may backpedal her attempted treachery, but we’ll ensure she answers for that just the same.”

 “Thank you, your highness,” says Galadriel, bowing again.
-“We are so relieved to hear this, both for Magic’s sake and our own.”
+“We are so relieved to hear this, both for Magick’s sake and our own.”

 “Kandir was right,” sighs the king, almost inaudibly.
 “The bickering on the council has gone too far.”